garysweaver/irie/README.md

 Ruby on Rails can be an excellent choice for serving up heavy client-side Javascript, providing a wealth of functionality through available gems, and providing the ability to write a gem to make service development trivial.

-Our take on things has been continuing to evolve, but the overall goal of the project remains to be that providing RESTful JSON APIs via Rails for use in javascript frameworks should be as simple, DRY, fun and flexible as possible.
+Our take on things has been continuing to evolve, but the overall goal of the project remains to be that providing restful_json APIs via Rails for use in javascript frameworks should be as simple, DRY, fun and flexible as possible.
 Please let us know if you'd like to contribute.

+### Disclaimer for the REST Gestapo

+A lot of things are said to implement REST and be RESTful that aren't by Roy T. Fielding's [definition][rest_apis_must_be_hypertext_driven].
+Rails controllers' default behavior is a lot closer to Roy's original intent than this project. restful_json is JSON-only and doesn't use hyperlinks or discovery.

+However, we are trying to stay true to the goal of making it easier to provide services that may at least partially fit the definition enough to be compatible with client code that you might choose to develop using Javascript frameworks that integrate with what they understand to be "RESTful services".

+We could change the name of the project to something else, but it works for us!

 ### Setup